9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 Where: Containers or garden beds

-Like mint, lemon balm spreads easily, so containers help keep it under control.
+Like mint, lemon balm spreads easily, so growing it in a container helps keep it under control.

 How You’ll Use It